CDCgov/data-exchange-hl7/hl7-structural-validator/README.md

 NIST jar's in the **/lib** folder are compiled from source code at https://github.com/usnistgov/v2-validation , to be compatible with Scala 2.12 (Spark).

-Default profiles are NNDSS profiles and loaded at start-up but other profiles could be build in or dynamic loaded as enhancement.
+Default profiles (src/main/resources/) are NNDSS profiles and are loaded and used if no other profiles are provided to the structure validator.

 # Getting Started